tatsuya/effective-java/chapter-5.md

 ## Item 28: Use bounded wildcards to increase API flexibility

 Using wildcard types in your APIs, while tricky, makes the APIs far more flexible.
 If you write a library that will be widely used, the proper use of wildcard types should be considered mandatory.
 Remember the basic rule: producer-extends, consumer-super (PECS).
 And remember that all comparables and comparators are consumers.

+## Item 29: Consider type safe heterogeneous containers

+The normal use of generics, exemplified by the collections APIs, restricts you to a fixed number of type parameters per container.
+You can get around this restriction by placing the type parameter on the key rather than the container.
+You can use Class objects as keys for such typesafe heterogeneous containers.
+A Class object used in this fashion is called a type token.
+You can also use a custom key type.
+For example, you could have a DatabaseRow type repre- senting a database row (the container), and a generic type Column<T> as its key.